LatAm fintech Clara eyes $100 mln in international transactions by year-end

 Earlier this month, Clara announced it was moving its headquarters from Mexico to Brazil, betting on the South American country becoming its largest market by 2024.

-Half of the company's leadership is already based out of Brazil, Clara said on Monday.
+Half of the company's leadership is already based in Brazil, Clara said on Monday.

 ((Kylie.Madry@thomsonreuters.com;))